Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

-- UI feedback to user during manual scraping (RPA-753)
+- UI feedback to user during manual scraping (RPA-753 and RPA-585)